val-2/wol-bot-esp32/README.md

 </div>

 ## 📄 Description
-This is a sketch for the **M5Atom** ESP32 board.
+This is a sketch for the ESP32 board.
 A telegram bot is hosted on the board and listens for messages, when the `/wol` command is received a Wake-on-Lan magic packet is broadcasted on the local network in order to turn on a target device.

 🪙 You can keep it running for about **1$** in electricity per year, the power consumption is less than half a watt.

 ## ⚙️ Installation

 - Install the following libraries from the Library Manager of the Arduino IDE:
-  - [M5Atom](https://www.arduino.cc/reference/en/libraries/m5atom/): needed for the M5Atom board
   - [WakeOnLan](https://www.arduino.cc/reference/en/libraries/wakeonlan/): for sending the magic packet
   - [UniversalTelegramBot](https://www.arduino.cc/reference/en/libraries/universaltelegrambot/): for using the Telegram API
 - Create a new Telegram bot and configure your `BOT_TOKEN` and `ALLOWED_ID`